 - Do them in the afternoon as there are many more patients in the department getting imaging studies

 - Only do ultrasounds of the body part that is already being imaged by CT scan or US (you can tell by looking at Cerner in the comment section for who's getting imaging studies)

-- So, pop in, open Cerner, make a list of patients getting CT or US exams
+- So, open Cerner, make a list of patients getting CT or US exams

 - If you happen to see anything abnormal or strange, they are already getting a comprehensive radiology imaging study, so that will cover any abnormalities.

-- If a patient is getting a CT Abdomen/Pelvis, (if the patient lets you), you can do FAST, Gall Bladder, Aorta, Kidneys.
+- If a patient is getting a CT Abdomen/Pelvis with contrast, (if the patient is amenable), you can do FAST, Gall Bladder, Aorta, Kidneys.
 If getting a non-contrast study, exclude the Aorta.

 - If a patient is getting a pelvic sono (for pregnancy), you can do an OB US (make sure you're in the OB setting rather than the abdominal setting)

 - If there are two of you scanning and you're going to do a FAST and GB, one of you should do the FAST, the other the GB.